 To make the biscuits:

-Remove from heat and stir in butter and vanilla.
-Serve warm over biscuits.
+Finish gravy and assemble.
+Remove the saucepan from the stovetop and stir in the butter and vanilla.
+Spoon the warm chocolate gravy over the biscuits.

 Tips for Success

 Here are some tips and tricks I’ve picked up along the way while making this recipe:

 - No biscuit cutter?
 Not a problem!
 You can use a round cookie cutter instead, or, in a pinch, invert a glass or cup and use the rim to cut your biscuits.
 Be sure not to twist the cutter so you’ll get nice, tall biscuits.
 If these aren’t an option either, you can cut 2-inch circles with a knife.